carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 *Differential*.

-Note that you can upload patches created through git, but using `arc` on the command line (see previous section) is prefered: it adds more metadata to Phabricator which are useful for the pre-merge testing system and for propagating attribution on commits when someone else has to push it for you.
+Note that you can upload patches created through git, but using `arc` on the command line (see previous section) is preferred: it adds more metadata to Phabricator which are useful for the pre-merge testing system and for propagating attribution on commits when someone else has to push it for you.